 Anyone with a complaint or concern should contact his or her supervisor, manager or the person in charge of the department that provides the relevant service.
 The supervisor or manager will decide if the issue needs to be escalated to Senior Management based on the seriousness and sensitivity of the issues involved and the person suspected of wrongdoing.

-If the complaint is in regard to your supervisor, manager or any other person in direct line of command for you, the following complaint path should be used:
+If the complaint is in regard to your supervisor, manager or any other person in direct line of command for you, you may report a complaint to one of the below individuals:

-The Chief Executive Officer, John-Peter Leesi, may be contacted via e-mail: firstname.lastname@example.org
+The Chief Executive Officer, John Peter Leesi, may be contacted via his e-mail: Johnpeter.email@example.com

 Munters will act upon any concerns raised.
 Please note that Munters can assess a concern only after having conducted an initial inquiry and, most likely, after duly investigating the matter in question.